plast-lab/source-ir-fitter/README.md

 ## Use with Doop

-This program can be used to map results of Doop static analyses (originally on bytecode) to sources.
-The results can be viewed in a tool with SARIF support, such as Visual Studio Code with the SARIF viewer extension.
+This tool can map results of Doop static analyses (in SARIF format, originally on bytecode) to sources.
+The translated results can be viewed in a tool with SARIF support, such as Visual Studio Code with the SARIF viewer extension or as part of a custom GitHub Action.

 Assume a Doop analysis with SARIF output enabled: